jsaak/locale_assistant/README.md

   - edit only your chosen language .yml file
-  - run "locale_assistant en" from your rails root direcotry (no need for bundle exec) this will sort your en.yml alphabetically (if 'en' is your primary language) update or generate other language files (defined in LocaleAssistantConf::Languages) Of course it can not translate, but will insert "TODO (text in other language)" keys in other files
+  - run "locale_assistant en" from your rails root direcotry (no need for bundle exec) this will sort your en.yml alphabetically (if 'en' is your primary language) update or generate other language files (defined in LocaleAssistant::Languages) Of course it can not translate, but will insert "TODO (text in other language)" keys in other files
   - commit
 </pre>